LIPS-scheme/lips/REFERENCE.md

 ```
 (assoc obj alist)

-Function return pair from alist that match given key using equal? check.
+Returns pair from alist that match given key using equal? check.
 ```

 ## assq
 ```
 (assq obj alist)

-Function return pair from alist that match given key using eq? check.
+Returns pair from a list that matches given key using eq? check.
 ```

 ## assv
 ```
 (assv obj alist)

-Function return pair from alist that match given key using eqv? check.
+Returns pair from alist that match given key using eqv? check.
 ```

 ## atan